terminal-iv/terminal_IV/runtime_commands/act.1.md

 **-M**, **--mastery**
 : You are widely acknowledged as a master in this field.
 Add **3d**: the **Skill Die**, **Specialty Die**, and **Mastery Die**.

-You set your starting skill levels in the various action ratings during character creation and upgrade them through character advancement.
+You set your starting skill levels in the various action ratings during **character creation** and upgrade them through **character advancement**.

 # 3: POSITION OPTIONS (ADMIN OWNS THIS PROCESS)
 The Admin sets the **position** for the roll.
 The position represents how dangerous the action is and how screwed you are if things go wrong.
 By default, an action roll is risky.